rutgerhrm/digiscan/README.md

 ## Usage

 1. Open Burp Suite and navigate to the DigiScan tab.
-2. Set your target and scan settings in the DigiScan tab.
+2. Set your full target-URL (so including https:// prefix) in the input field.
+3. Select the DigiD-norms you want to check.
-3. Press "Start Scan" to begin the compliance checks.
+4. Press "Start Scan" to begin the compliance checks.
-4. View detailed results and potential advice in the DigiScan panel.
+5. View detailed results and potential advice in the DigiScan panel.

 ### Example